Last updated February 2024

 The Disability Discrimination Act confers on the AHRC the function to review complaints through a process of conciliation.

 Complaints must be in writing.
-If anti-discrimination laws apply, the complaint will be investigated, and attempts will be made to conciliate the complaint.
+If the relevant legislation applies, the complaint will be investigated and attempts will be made to conciliate the complaint.

-Complaints made pursuant to the Anti-Discrimination Act through ADCQ
+Complaints made pursuant to the Queensland Human Rights Commission

-If the parties secure an agreement, this is put into writing and filed with the Queensland Civil and Administrative Tribunal (QCAT).
+If the parties reach agreement, this is put into writing and filed with the Queensland Civil and Administrative Tribunal (QCAT).
+If agreement is not reached through conciliation, the person has the option of pursuing the matter in QCAT.
+Human Rights Act complaints alone cannot be referred to QCAT if they are unresolved through the QHRC.

 Complaints made pursuant to the Anti-Discrimination Act through AHRC

-If the parties do not secure an agreement, the person may proceed to the Federal Court of Australia.
+If the parties do not secure an agreement, the complainant may proceed to the Federal Court of Australia or the Federal Circuit and Family Court of Australia.

-For a full discussion on both the law and procedure for making a complaint about discrimination see the chapter on Discrimination and Human Rights.
+For a full discussion on both the law and procedure for making discrimination and human rights complaints, see the chapters on Discrimination and Human Rights and Human Rights Law in Queensland.